kylefoxaustin/openwebui/README.md

 ## Overview

 This setup provides:
-- Web interface for interacting with large language models (LLMs)
+- OpenWeb UI browser interface locally for your PC to interacting with large language models (LLMs)
+- instantiates a full Ollama engine in the container (again local)
 - GPU acceleration for faster model inference (when available)
 - Persistent storage for models and conversation history
 - Containerized environment for easy deployment and management
+- goal is for the user to pull this image to any AMD64 based PC running docker for a full OWUI+Ollama experience

 ## Quick Start (Recommended)